mcallegari/qlcplus-docs/pages/07.virtual-console/06.speed-dial/default.v4.md

 ### Configuration - Presets tab

-A preset is a way to have a quick access to a predifined value for a speed dial.
+A preset is a way to have a quick access to a predefined value for a speed dial.
 Each preset is represented as a button in the speed dial widget layout, and can be either clicked with the mouse or pressed on a touchscreen, or associated to a key combination or an external controller input line.
 On the left of the preset tab, there is the list of presets.
 When selecting a preset in this list, the button on the right will be able to edit its properties.